Battle of the Dnieper: Soviet planning

 The operation began on 26 August 1943.
 Divisions started to move on a 1,400-kilometer front that stretched between Smolensk and the Sea of Azov.
 Overall, the operation would be executed by 36 Combined Arms, four Tank and five Air Armies.
 2,650,000 personnel were brought into the ranks for this massive operation.
 The operation would use 51,000 guns and mortars, 2,400 tanks and 2,850 planes.

 The Dnieper is the third largest river in Europe, behind only the Volga and the Danube.
 In its lower part, its width can easily reach three kilometres, and being dammed in several places made it even larger.
-Moreover, its western shore—the one still to be retaken—was much higher and steeper than the eastern, complicating the offensive even further.
+Moreover, its western bank—the one still to be retaken—was much higher and steeper than the eastern, complicating the offensive even further.
 In addition, the opposite shore was transformed into a vast complex of defenses and fortifications held by the Wehrmacht.

 Faced with such a situation, the Soviet commanders had two options.
-The first would be to give themselves time to regroup their forces, find a weak point or two to exploit (not necessarily in the lower part of the Dnieper), stage a breakthrough and encircle the German defenders far in the rear, rendering the defence line unsupplied and next to useless (very much like the German Panzers bypassed the Maginot line in 1940).
+The first would be to give themselves time to regroup their forces, find a weak point or two to exploit (not necessarily in the lower part of the Dnieper), stage a breakthrough and encircle the German defenders far in the rear, rendering the defence line unsupplied and next to useless (very much like the German Panzers bypassed the Maginot Line in 1940).
 This option was supported by Marshal Georgy Zhukov and Deputy Chief of Staff Aleksei Antonov, who considered the substantial losses after the Battle of Kursk.
 The second option would be to stage a massive assault without waiting, and force the Dnieper on a broad front.
 This option left no additional time for the German defenders, but would lead to much larger casualties than would a successful deep operation breakthrough.
 This second option was backed by Stalin due to the concern that the German "scorched earth" policy might devastate this region if the Red Army did not advance fast enough.

 Stavka (the Soviet high command) chose the second option.
-Instead of deep penetration and encirclement, the Soviet intended to make full use of partisan activities to intervene and disrupt Germany's supply route so that the Germans could not effectively send reinforcements or take away Soviet industrial facilities in the region.
+Instead of deep penetration and encirclement, the Soviet command intended to make full use of partisan activities to intervene and disrupt Germany's supply route so that the Germans could not effectively send reinforcements or take away Soviet industrial facilities in the region.
 Stavka also paid high attention to the possible scorched earth activities of German forces with a view to preventing them by a rapid advance.

 The assault was staged on a 300-kilometer front almost simultaneously.
 All available means of transport were to be used to transport the attackers to the opposite shore, including small fishing boats and improvised rafts of barrels and trees (like the one in the photograph).
 The preparation of the crossing equipment was further complicated by the German scorched earth strategy with the total destruction of all boats and raft building material in the area.
 The crucial issue would obviously be heavy equipment.
 Without it, the bridgeheads would not stand for long.